Learn how to have safe and appropriate interactions with law enforcement officers.

 What should I do if I am pulled over while driving?

-If you are driving and being signaled by law enforcement to pull over, you should pull over as soon as you can do so safely.
+If you are driving and being signaled by law enforcement to pull over, you should pull over and come to a complete stop as soon as you can do so safely.
 If you feel unsafe, you should

 - turn on your hazard lights and interior lights to alert the officer that you recognize his/her request; and